neuroinformatics-unit/movement/CONTRIBUTING.md

 [CLI](gin:G-Node/Info/wiki/GIN+CLI+Setup#quickstart) functionalities.

 Currently, the data repository contains sample pose estimation data files stored in the `poses` folder.
-Each file name starts with either "DLC", "SLEAP", or "LP", depending on the pose estimation software used to generate the data.
+Metadata for these files, including information about their provenance, is stored in the `poses_files_metadata.yaml` file.

 ### Fetching data
 To fetch the data from GIN, we use the [pooch](https://www.fatiando.org/pooch/latest/index.html)